ADITYADAS1999/ImageStegoScan-CI-CD/README.md

-# 🔐 Automated Docker image Security Scanner
+# 🔐 ImageStegoScan-CI-CD Security Scanner
 StegoScan-CI-CD is a GitHub Actions workflow that scans images (.jpg, .png, .jpeg) for steganography payloads, hidden scripts, or malicious content.
 It automatically generates a security report during CI/CD to detect vulnerable or weaponized images before deployment.